asi-propertyserver/source/README.md

 In the `freebim.properties` -file you will find the **admin**, **neo4j** and **backup** configuration.
 You should **set a new password for the `admin` user** at least.

+### Javascript minifier

+A C-program is used to minify the javascript files.
+Since it was compiled under Mac OS it may be possible that it does not work on your machine.
+Just check the output when building.
+It says something like, there is a format error in the **jsmin.exe**-file.
+When you encounter this problem just use **gcc** to compile **source/freebim-parent/freebim-webapp/jsmin.c** and replace the **jsmin.exe** file.
+To make sure everything works on your first run, you can do this also beforehand.

 ### Logging

 Create a file `asi-propertyserver.log` in the `/var/log/` directory or adjust the logging configuration in the `log4j.properties` - file.